Supriyashinde21/first-delta/README.md

 # first-delta
-This is my sec repository
+This is demo repository for git github class.